 Gargantuan loans taken out with no clear idea of how they’ll be repaid.
 Sound familiar?

 Actually, there’s a crucial difference between subprime mortgages and student loans: You can’t return your diploma to the school and walk away from college debt.
 In fact, such debt can’t even be discharged in a bankruptcy.
-Student loans stay with you until you pay them back.
+With few exceptions, student loans stay with you until you pay them back.

 Some of the people who find themselves in trouble have made costly mistakes, such as choosing a pricey faraway university over cheaper local options.
 But such decisions aren’t made in a vacuum.
 They’re made because the students grew up in a society that encourages us to go after the top-drawer stuff — homes, cars, gadgets, education — whether or not we can actually afford it.